Coronavirus hyperinflation risk looms, buy gold: Peter Schiff

 The extreme measures taken by the U.S. government and the Federal Reserve to combat the COVID-19 pandemic could push the U.S. into an episode of hyperinflation and boost gold, according to Peter Schiff.

-Congress reached a $2 trillion deal this week on the third phase of a stimulus plan that extends cash to the individuals, small businesses and corporations that were hit hardest by economic fallout from COVID-19.
+The White House and the Senate reached a $2 trillion deal early Wednesday on the third phase of a stimulus plan that extends cash to the individuals, small businesses and corporations that were hit hardest by economic fallout from COVID-19.

 On top of that, the Fed said earlier this week it would buy unlimited amounts of assets to support market functions and the economy.
 The central bank has also cut rates to nearly zero to ease lending conditions.